chevere/docs/library/Type.md

 # Type

-The `Chevere/Type/Type` component is in charge of providing a layer for dynamic type handling.
+The Type component is in charge of providing a layer for dynamic type handling.

 ## Creating a Type